eth-sri/zkay/docs/tutorial.rst

 ================================

 -----------------
-Example Problem
+Example Contract
 -----------------

-Let's assume we want to conduct a survey where users can pick between the 3 options a, b, and c.
-With zkay it is possible to do this on-chain such that:
+Assume we want to conduct a survey where users can pick between three options a, b, and c.
+It is possible to express such a survey in zkay such that:

-1. Only the voter and the survey organizer get to see the value of a vote
+1. Only the voter and the survey organizer can see the value of a vote
 2. Everyone can verify that all votes were counted correctly

-The following example contract shows, how such an implementation could look like:
+The contract below contains a zkay implementation of this survey system.
+See the :ref:`language-overview-label` for details on the individual language constructs.
+We assume that this contract is stored in the file `survey.zkay` in the current directory.

 .. code-block:: zkay

-    pragma zkay ^0.2.0;
+    pragma zkay ^0.3.0;

     contract Survey {
         enum Choice {
-            None, a, b, c
+            none, a, b, c
         }

         final address organizer;

-        // Votes of the individual users (only readable by the respective user) mapping(address!x => Choice@x) current_votes;
+        // Votes of the individual users (current_votes[a] is only visible to a) mapping(address!x => Choice@x) current_votes;

-        // Current vote to be processed by organizer bool pending_vote;
-        Choice@organizer new_vote;

-        // Encrypted counts
-        uint64@organizer a_count;
+        // Private vote counts allowing homomorphic operations (only visible to the organizer) uint32@organizer<+> a_count;
-        uint64@organizer b_count;
+        uint32@organizer<+> b_count;
-        uint64@organizer c_count;
+        uint32@organizer<+> c_count;

-        // The minimum number of paticipants before the vote can be closed uint min_votes;
+        // The minimum number of participants before the vote can be closed uint min_votes;

         // Total number of votes
         uint vote_count;

-        // Published results (after vote is closed and result published by organizer),
+        // Published results (after vote is closed and result published by organizer) uint packed_results;
-        // packed into a single uint
-        uint packed_results;

         constructor(uint _min_votes) public {